 I upgraded from 1.2.3 nanobsd to 2.0-rc1 (currently a snapshot built on Mon May 2 21:11:55 EDT 2011).

 The package manager told me I had only the Packet Capture Fix package installed.
 I removed that one since it was for 1.2.3 (should have been removed on upgrade I guess).
 Afterwards, the listw as empty and the package manager told me "There are no packages currently installed."

 But I do still have a bunch of packages installed, of which at leas OpenVPN and OpenNTP still work.
 I'll attach a stripped down version of my config.xml.

 Do not allow dhcp-relay to be enabled if dhcp server is enabled on any interface.

-#2 Updated by Malte Stretz about 8 years ago
+#2 Updated by Malte Stretz over 8 years ago